ayoub3332/Chat-code-source/README.md

 # Chat-code-source
-A free code sourcemade with PHP.
+A free code source made with PHP.